d893a/local-ml-models/local_ml_models.md

 #### Quantization

-Lower bit depth (e.g., 4-bit) reduces memory and computation needs but can decrease model accuracy.
-Higher bit quantization (e.g., 8-bit, 16-bit, 32-bit) preserves more precision but uses more resources.
+Lower bit depth (e.g., 4-bit, 8-bit) reduces memory and computation needs but can decrease model accuracy.
+Higher bit quantization (16-bit, 32-bit) preserves precision but uses more resources.

-Typical quantization values used in LLMs are 4-bit (int4), 8-bit (int8), and
+Typical quantization values used in local LLMs are 4-bit (int4), 8-bit (int8),
-sometimes 16-bit (fp16 or bfloat16).
+and sometimes 16-bit (fp16 or bfloat16).
 [bfloat](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) (Google
 Brain floating point) has the same exponent size as float32 but fewer mantissa bits; it has a wide dynamic range and reduced precision.
 Processors with